University of Western Ontario: History

-In the early 20th century, a number of institution became affiliated colleges of Western.
+In the early 20th century, a number of institutions became affiliated colleges of Western.
 In 1919, Brescia College was established as a Roman Catholic affiliate of Western, while Assumption College entered an affiliation agreement with the university.
 Other institutions that became affiliated colleges of Western includes the Waterloo College of Arts in 1925, St. Peter's College in 1939, and King's College in 1945.
 Waterloo College of Arts remained affiliated with Western until 1960, when the institution was reorganized into Wilfrid Laurier University; while Assumption College remained affiliated with Western until 1964, when it was reorganized into the University of Windsor.
-Brescia, Huron, and King's remain affiliated with Western.
+Brescia College ceased operations and was integrated into Western's main campus in 2024, while Huron and King's remain independent affiliates.

 Two World War II memorial honour rolls are hung on the Physics and Astronomy Building: the first lists the UWO students and graduates who served in the Second World War, and the second lists those who served with the No. 10 Canadian General hospital during WWII, the unit raised and equipped by UWO.

 Although enrolment was relatively small for many years, the university began to grow after World War II.
-It added a number of faculties in the post-war period, such as the Faculty of Graduate Studies in 1947, the School of Business Administration (now the Ivey Business School) in 1949, the Faculty of Engineering Science (now the Faculty of Engineering) in 1957, the Faculty of Law in 1959, Althouse College (now the Faculty of Education) in 1963, and the Faculty of Music in 1968.
+It added a number of faculties in the post-war period, such as the Faculty of Graduate Studies in 1947, the School of Business Administration (now the Ivey Business School) in 1949, the Faculty of Engineering Science (now the Faculty of Engineering) in 1957, the Faculty of Law in 1959, Althouse College (now the Faculty of Education) in 1965, and the Faculty of Music in 1968.

 In 2012, the university rebranded itself as "Western University" to give the school less of a regional or even national identity.
 "We want to be international," president Dr. Amit Chakma told The Globe and Mail.
-The university's legal name, however, remains "The University of Western Ontario" and is used on transcripts and diplomas.
+The university's legal name, however, remains "The University of Western Ontario" and, as such, remains in use on transcripts and diplomas.